 The entrance, living room and dining room all have antique cedar hardwood floors hearkening back to the days when the house was the original Cambridge Beaches Hotel.
 The original wrap-around veranda offers a welcome respite from the sun and the perfect place to catch the cool breezes off the ocean.

-Grocery stores and little restaurants are a short 5 minute drive away with fabulous dining options in Somerset village, Dockyard and at the many fine restaurants down the south shore including Pompano, The Reefs, Henry VIII, The Southampton Princess ( 5 restaurants there including the fabled Newport Room) , the Waterlot Inn, Willowbank and many others.
+Grocery stores and little restaurants are a short 5 minute drive away with fabulous dining options in Somerset village, Dockyard and at the many fine restaurants down the south shore including Pompano, The Reefs, Henry VIII, The Fairmont Southampton (5 restaurants there including the fabled Newport Room), the Waterlot Inn, Willowbank and many others.

 The Railway Trail is nearby as well, and offers a peek into Old Bermuda, as the trail wends away from the main road and past some fascinating old homes and farms with jaw dropping views.
 The grand beaches at Horseshoe, Warwick Long Bay and Elbow are a short bus or moped ride away and some are serviced public beaches with cafes, beach chair and umbrella rentals available.
 The Watford Bridge terminal is half a mile walk away.
 The local Supermarket is close by as well and spirits are sold until 9pm, and groceries can be purchased there until midnight.
 Casual dining can be enjoyed at “Traditions Café” or the “Country Squire Restaurant” and the “Frog and Onion Pub” and the “Freeport Restaurant” is 10 minutes away at Dockyard.

-Discount rate available for families and groups for Segway tours, must be 16yrs and over.
-Can be arranged with the owner when booking.
+Discount rate available for families and groups for Segway tours, must be 16 yrs and over.
+This can be arranged with the owner when booking.

 No power adapter is required for North American guests.